MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A02-sampling.md

 We will now consider the impact of sample size.

 10. First, consider if each student had selected 20 words, instead of 10, by eye.
-Do you think this would make the plot from question 4 in Activity 2A centered on 3.95 (the true mean word length)?
+Do you think this would make the plot from the out-of-class activity centered on 3.95 (the true mean word length)?
 Explain your answer.
 \vspace{0.4in}

 11. Now we will select 20 words instead of 10 words at random.